hahnworks/coffeekitty/README.md

 coffeekitty latex > sheet.tex && pdflatex sheet.tex
 ```

-This can hung above your coffee machine.
+This can be hung above your coffee machine.
 If a person drinks coffee, she indicates it by adding a tally.

 ### Payment and Balance